 Developer shall include relevant physical Element information in the MMIS including but not limited to, location, equipment nomenclature, serial number, name, date of installation, technician ID, type of failure, date-time of failure, date-time of response to the site and date-time time returned to service, preventive maintenance work, scheduled work, work repair code, failure and repair history, and statistical data on mean time between failure and mean time to repair.
 The MMIS shall be configured to report work by TxDOT function code, physical Element, reference marker, crew and unit of measurement.
+The MMIS data shall be developed and maintained in a format that is directly transferable into TxDOT systems.

 In the MMIS, the information for bridges shall include National Bridge Inventory (NBI) sheets.
-The MMIS shall be fully populated and operational prior Substantial Completion and kept updated and operational for the duration of the Agreement.
+The MMIS shall be fully populated and operational prior to NTP2 and kept updated and operational for the duration of the Agreement.
+Updates to reflect baseline condition assessments described in Section 19.11 shall be made no later than 30 days after the baseline condition assessments are completed.